vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1984 Lakulīśa: Saivite Saint. in: Meister 1984, 92–102. ´

-See Vis.n. udharmottarapurān. a (VDhP III).
+See Vis.ṇudharmottarapurāṇa (VDhP III).

 Sharfe, Hartmut

-1989 The State in Indian Tradition.
-Leiden.
-Handbuch der Orientalistik.
+1989 The State in Indian TraditioṇLeideṇHandbuch der Orientalistik.
 2. Abt.
 ‘Indien’, 3.
 Band ‘Geschichte’, 2.
 Abschnitt.

 Sharma, A.K.